Wyoming

 • Amending § 6-10-106 to make clear that firearms rights are lost by virtue of any felony conviction absent restoration by pardon or statutory process; and

-In addition, the department of corrections was directed by this law to notify the federal ATF whenever a person’s firearms rights have been restored. § 7-13-105(g).
+In addition, the department of corrections was directed by this law to notify the federal ATF whenever a person’s firearms rights were restored. § 7-13-105(g)

-The bottom line is that by virtue of the 2023 law non-violent offenders will for the first time be prohibited from possessing firearms under state law, and that only non-violent first offenders will have their rights restored automatically.
-All others must, like violent offenders, seek a governor’s pardon or restoration of rights.
+The bottom line is that by virtue of the 2023 law, non-violent offenders will for the first time be prohibited from possessing firearms under state law until their rights are restored automatically five years after completion of sentence.
+Otherwise they must, like violent offenders, seek a governor’s pardon or restoration of rights.
+The background of this law is described in this article.

 Other state/federal firearms issues: Wyoming law makes it a crime to carry a concealed deadly weapon without a permit, which must be denied or revoked if the person has committed certain drug crimes, and may be denied in the event a person has committed crimes of domestic violence within the last three years.
+See § 6-8-104(b)(iv), (v).
 Mandatory disqualification results from any conviction that would make it a federal crime to possess a firearm under 18 U.S.C. § 922(g) or the corresponding Wyoming statute, § 6-8-102; or from conviction of a felony (permanent) or misdemeanor (one year) violation of the Wyoming Controlled Substances Act; or commitment to a drug abuse facility within the past year.
-See § 6-8-104(b)(iv), (v).
+Id.
 Misdemeanants may avoid this bar by applying for expungement pursuant to § 7-13-1501 (see discussion Part IIB infra).1

 II.
 Pardon policy & practice